IHE/ITI.Topologies/WTF.md

 ![Endpoint to a multi-layered structure](images/dir-endpoint-to-hybrid-org-structure.png)

-**Figure 1:46.8.2-3: Endpoint to Mulit-Layered Organizational Structure**
+**Figure 1:46.8.2-3: Endpoint to Multi-Layered Organizational Structure**

 #### Organizations with Multiple Endpoints